tree-in-education/website/about.md

 ---
 layout: default
-title: About
+title: How We Work
-permalink: /about/
+permalink: /how-we-work/
 ---

-Here is some stuff for the About Page
+Here is some stuff for the How We Work Page